danwoods/JSNAD-study-guide/content/01-Streams/README.md

 - Networking - Or any variable speed read/write data source (in networking this is due to network speed)

+## Terms

+- Duplex: A stream that can be both read from and written to

 ## Common Errors

 - Applying incorrectly - Using to read files when files sizes are known, small, and asynchronicity is not required. https://whistlr.info/2020/nodejs-streams/#speed-comparison